focusaurus/keyboard-therapy/readme.md

 - Thinking about buying/building another fancy keeb but not quite ready for hand wiring, custom PCBs, full-on late-game project yet.
 Something achievable in a few weekends
 - Honestly the ergodox is still mostly working great
+- CONTENT WARNING: MECHANICAL KEYBOARD ENTHUSIAST BLASPHEMY BELOW
+- Stop reading now if you are all about the click
 - Some minor motivations
   - Would like lower-travel keys
     - I find a lot of my strain and slowness is how far I have to lift my fingers back up after pressing a key with a lot of travel